naston70/jeremys-it-lab/24.Dynamic.Routing/dynamic.routing.md

 BGP ---->	Path Vector  ----------> Border Gateway Protocol

-The alogrithm type is in relation to the processes each algorithm uses to share routing information and choose the best route to each destination.
+The algorithm type is in relation to the processes each algorithm uses to share routing information and choose the best route to each destination.

 RIP & EIGRP = Distance Vector	OSPF & IS-IS = Link State	BGP = Path Vector